Patient-Centered Care for Children and Youth

 - Fluoride varnish

-These preventive measures help facilitate early identification and treatment of more serious dental health issues in our patient population.
-Dental care will be expanding to Thornton High School within the next year.
-For more information on dental services, please contact Anaiz Sotelo, Dental Program Manager, at firstname.lastname@example.org.
+These preventive measures help facilitate early identification and treatment of more serious dental health issues for our patients.
+For more information on dental services, please contact Anaiz Sotelo, Clinic Manager.

 Health Education Services